h3nsure/h3nsure/README.md

 - Capable of rapidly learning new technologies and processes, and successfully applying them to projects and operations.
 ### EXPERIENCE
+1. Technical Engineer at Salesforce
+| August 2024 - Present
-1. Application Development Analyst at Accenture
+2. Application Development Analyst at Accenture
-| MAR 2024 - Present
+| MAR 2024 - August 2024
-2. Application Development Associate at Accenture
+3. Application Development Associate at Accenture
 | DEC 2021 - FEB 2024
 #### CERTIFICATIONs
 1. Salesforce Certified Associate